 - 2.1.
-SEN Support Plans are written by the class teacher, in consultation with the pupil, parent/carer, support staff and professional recommendations.
-Meetings to set provision and review progress happen face-to-face where possible.
-These are overseen by the SENDCO and SENTA; these are reviewed termly (or sooner if the need dictates). - 2.2.
-Target Tracker and PIRA (reading)/PUMA (maths) assessments are used on a termly basis to ascertain attainment and progress through age related curriculum standards and to pinpoint any children who are struggling to meet attainment and/or progress expectations. - 2.3.
-The effectiveness of reasonable adjustments, class support and interventions are monitored through a variety of platforms; termly data; pupil progress meetings; books and observations; SEN Support Plans; Group Intervention Plans; learning walks; class planning and collaborative PPA sessions.
-This information is also used to inform the review of SEN Support Plans. - 2.4 Teaching, books and planning are all monitored on a regular basis by Senior Leaders to ensure that classroom practice is the best it can be and is appropriately differentiated for all children including those with SEND. - 2.5 The SENCo and Early Years Leader meet on a regular basis (at least half-termly) to discuss children from on the SEN register or who are causing concern due to progress measures.
-This ensures that children with additional needs are identified early and that suitable adjustments, support, interventions and assessments are put in place.
+SEN Support Plans are written and reviewed each term by the class teacher and this is done in consultation with the pupil, parent/carer, and support staff as well as any professional recommendations.
+Meetings happen face-to-face where possible and are overseen by the SENDCO and SENTA.
+The 'My Story' front page outlines all the key information about the child, alongside assessment information and long-term targets for the year are set in September.
+Each term, short-term SMART targets are created and provision is planned.
+Reviews happen at the end of each term, or sooner if the need dictates.
+In the Summer Term, transition support is discussed and planned for July and September to ensure that this goes as smoothly as possible.
+Long-Term targets are also reviewed in July each year. - 2.2.
+Target Tracker and PIRA (reading)/PUMA (maths) assessments are used on a termly basis to ascertain attainment and progress through age related curriculum standards and to pinpoint any children who are struggling to meet attainment and/or progress expectations.
+Access arrangements are followed for children with SEND. - 2.3.
+The effectiveness of reasonable adjustments and OAP, class support and interventions are monitored through a variety of platforms; termly data; pupil progress meetings; books and observations; SEN Support Plans; Group Intervention Plans; learning walks; class planning and collaborative PPA sessions.
+This information is also used to inform the review of SEN Support Plans.

-2.6 The SENCo is assisted by the SENTA who is able to cover and support most aspects of the SENCO role.
-This means that there is always someone available for parents, staff, external professionals or pupils.
+- 2.4 Teaching, books and planning are all monitored on a regular basis by Senior Leaders to ensure that classroom practice is the best it can be and is appropriately differentiated for all children including those with SEND. - 2.5 The SENCo and Early Years Leader meet on a regular basis (at least half-termly) to discuss children from on the SEN register or who are causing concern due to progress measures.
+This ensures that children with additional needs are identified early and that suitable adjustments, support, interventions and assessments are put in place. - 2.6 The SENCo is assisted by the SENTA who is able to cover and support most aspects of the SENCO role.
+This means that there is always someone available for parents, staff, external professionals or pupils. - 2.7 'A Guide to Interventions at THS' ensures that all staff plan and provide interventions that help children to make progress.
+Interventions are assessed at the star (baseline) and then again at the end of the 8 week period.
+Staff carry out additional assessments part-way through the term to ensure that there is impact happening; interventions are then adjusted accordingly. - 2.8 Children from Year 2 to Year 6 take the 'CAT4' assessment each Spring, and these help to identify areas of strengths and areas of needs as well as enabling staff to see smaller steps of progress through the standardised scores.
+Results are also shared with parents and used to inform support.